FedericoGrazi/NMAR_estimator/README.md

-# NMAR_estimator
+# NMAR Regression Estimator
-Reproducing the kernel-type regression estimator for NMAR response variables proposed by Mojirsheibani and Arin Khudaverdyan
+The code reproduces the kernel-type regression estimator for NMAR response variables proposed by Mojirsheibani and Arin Khudaverdyan (2024).